sayerhs/cpl/docs/source/user/configuration.rst

 #.
 The file ``caelus.yaml`` in the current working directory, if it exists.

-While CPL provides a way to auto-discovered installed CML versions, often it will be necessary to provide at least a system-wide or per-user configuration file to allow CPL to use the right CML executables present in your system.
-A sample CPL configuration is shown below :download:`download caelus.yaml
+While CPL provides a way to auto-discovered installed OpenFOAM and CML versions, often it will be necessary to provide at least a system-wide or per-user configuration file to allow CPL to use the right CML executables present in your system.
+A sample CPL configuration is shown below :download:
-<../data/caelus_config.yaml>`:
+`download caelus.yaml<../data/caelus_config.yaml>`:

 .. literalinclude:: ../data/caelus_config.yaml
    :language: yaml